sweitzel/Biet-O-Matic-BE/documentation/content/manual/features.en.md

 If desired, the simulation mode can also be activated for testing without risk.
 The only difference to the normal bid is that the bid is not confirmed shortly before the auction ends.

-The result of the auction will also be simulated and should be used to deactivate the group automatic, because an auction is assumed to be "won".
+The simulation will not lead to deactivation of the auto-bid, as no purchased end-state will be simulated.

 ## eBay Item Page
 When loading the eBay item page, BE enhances it with a button that enables the auto-bid mode for this item.